Politics of France

 The independent judiciary is based upon civil law system which evolved from the Napoleonic Codes.
 It is divided into the judicial branch (dealing with civil law and criminal law) and the administrative branch (dealing with appeals against executive decisions), each with their own independent supreme court of appeal: the Court of Cassation for the judicial courts and the Conseil d'Etat for the administrative courts.
 The French government includes various bodies that check abuses of power and independent agencies.

 While France is a unitary state, its administrative subdivisions—regions, departments and communes—have various legal functions, and the national government is prohibited from intruding into their normal operations.
 France was a founding member of the European Coal and Steel Community, later the European Union.
 As such, France has transferred part of its sovereignty to European institutions, as provided by its constitution.
 The French government therefore has to abide by European treaties, directives and regulations.
-The Economist Intelligence Unit has described France as a "flawed democracy" in 2020.
+According to the V-Dem Democracy indices France was in 2023 the 10th most electoral democratic country in the world.